-All school psychologist positions require completion of an approved program for the preparation of school psychologists, resulting in a doctor of philosophy, doctor of psychology, doctor of education, education specialist degree, or the equivalent, including a master's degree, as determined by the institution and approved by the state superintendent.
+- Completion of an approved school psychology program that results in a doctor of philosophy, doctor of psychology, doctor of education, education specialist degree, or the equivalent, as determined by the institution and approved by the state superintendent.

 The following categories exist for state licensing:

-One Year with Stipulations: Renewable license granted to school psychologists who have completed their school psychology coursework, but have yet to complete their internship.
+Tier I: Renewable license granted to applicants who have completed their school psychology coursework resulting in at least a Master's Degree, but have yet to complete their internship.

-Tier III: Lifetime License: Once a school psychologist has completed 6 successful semesters in an educational setting, they may apply for a Tier III or lifetime license.
+Tier III: Lifetime License: Once a school psychologist has completed 6 successful semesters in an educational setting under a Tier II license, they may apply for a lifetime license.
 This license remains valid unless the educator has not been employed by a school district for 5 consecutive years or if the educator submits an unsatisfactory background check.
 Background checks are conducted once every 5 years.